kiteP433/CPG_rep02/README.md

 # CPG_rep02
-This source is Computer Graphics Report 2.
+This source is 2nd report of Computer Graphics.